 Conductor with Sleep Apnea injures 100 People

-Trump famously doesn’t read anything.
-If he did, he might recall that last summer in New Jersey, a sleepy conductor with undiagnosed sleep apnea crashed his train into a crowded station in Hoboken, injuring 100 people.
-The man’s obstructive sleep apnea affects alertness.
+Sleep apnea entered the national safety debate with a bang last summer in New Jersey when a conductor with undiagnosed sleep apnea crashed his train into a crowded station in Hoboken.
+That accident injured more than 100 people.
+Obstructive sleep apnea affects alertness.
 It can make people spontaneously sleep even during stimulating activities.

-That’s just one high profile case.
+The New Jersey accident is just one high profile case.
 How many tragic trucking accidents have been caused by truck drivers with undiagnosed sleep apnea?
-That number is sure to be in the hundreds, if not the thousands.
-But anything that affects the bottom line of industry must not be allowed to encroach on the Trumpian dream of total corporate independence from regulation of any sort.
+That number is sure to be at least in the hundreds, considering the number of commercial truck drivers and train engineers who use the nation’s public roads and rail tracks.

 In March of 2016, the Obama administration proposed that deadly sleep-related accidents should be prevented where possible.
 One approach was to begin sleep apnea-screening of train engineers and truck drivers.

 On August 11, 2017, the Trump administration announced that it had withdrawn that proposed sleep test requirement.
-The reason was the same as always for an ideologue dead set against “regulation” in any form – it was part of a larger effort to remove any regulations that might limit economic growth.
+The reason was the same as always, part of a larger effort to remove any regulations that might limit economic growth.

 NTSB “Disappointed” with Change